craftcms/docs/docs/commerce/3.x/dev/controller-actions.md

 Param | Description
 ----- | -----------
-`orderNumber` | Optional order number for specific, existing cart.
+`number` | Optional order number for specific, existing cart.
 `forceSave` | Optionally set to `true` to force saving the cart.
 `fields[]` | Optional array of custom fields to be submitted to the cart.
 `purchasableId` | Single purchasable ID to be added to the cart.
 If provided, will also use optional `note`, `options[]`, and `qty` parameters.